 You can sign up for fare alerts with your favorite airlines to stay in the know.
 When you hear about a fare sale, hop on the computer to look for flights to Utah.
 If you find a great fare, be sure to shop around before purchasing.
 Some other competing airlines just might also lower their prices.
 Maybe those airlines offer a better itinerary that works for you!
 But do jump on a good fare after a quick comparison if you find one.

 We hope you found our tips to save on flights to Utah hopful.
 Keep in mind that once you land in Utah, you'll need to get around.
 You can get a hoppin' deal on a rental car, which gives you the most flexibility in your journey.
-Keep in mind if you need to rent equipment at Park City, Utah, you can get a jump on saving when you book through Undercover Tourist.
+Keep in mind we also book discount ski hotels at Park City, Utah, you can get a jump on saving when you book through Undercover Tourist.
 We love saving money!